hanhossain/esp32-sandbox/README.md

 This is a simple sandbox to test out some functionality on the ESP32 with rust.

 ## Environment Setup
-If you're using clion, then you should do the following to enable IntelliSense.
+If you're using CLion, then you should do the following to enable IntelliSense.

 1. Link the custom rust build into rustup.
 ```shell